SpeechColab/GigaSpeech/README.md

     ```

 ### Text Post-Processing (before scoring)
-* `Conversational Fillers`: Spontaneous/Conversational speeches contain conversational fillers such as:
+* `Conversational Fillers`: Spontaneous/Conversational speech contains conversational fillers such as:
   ```
   'UH', 'UHH', 'UM', 'EH', 'MM', 'HM', 'AH', 'HUH', 'HA', 'ER'
   ```
-  these fillers are everywhere, meaningless, and impractical to be transcribed in unified forms.
-So we highly recommend to remove these fillers from hypothese and reference text before WER scoring, for apple-to-apple scoring comparisons.
-See discussion on postprocessing [here](https://github.com/SpeechColab/GigaSpeech/issues/24).
-We provide scoring tool [utils/gigaspeech_scoring.py](utils/gigaspeech_scoring.py) and this tool is used by all toolkits reported in above leaderboard section.
+  We recommend our users to remove these fillers from both hypothese and reference text before WER scoring, so that we will have apple-to-apple performance comparisons across different toolkits.
+See discussion on post-processing [here](https://github.com/SpeechColab/GigaSpeech/issues/24).
+We also provide a scoring tool [utils/gigaspeech_scoring.py](utils/gigaspeech_scoring.py) and this tool is used by all the toolkits reported in above leaderboard section.

 ### Add Support for a New Toolkit
 To add data preparation support for a new toolkit, please follow